kdeath83/AWS-AU-AI-VGS-Suite/README.md

 ---

-*Built with AWS CDK v2, TypeScript, and ❤️ for Australian FSI compliance.*
+*Built with AWS CDK v2, TypeScript, and ❤️ for Australian FSIs.*